“I will never waste money on a designer handbag. I don’t need to pay for logos,” she said while sipping the Spring Godzilla Laté from Starbucks.

 We don’t usually want the cheapest option because we assume the quality would be bad.
 But we also don’t hunger for the most expensive one.
 We always settle for something in the middle.

-Visual illusions are also often based on power of context.
-And we can cure then the same way as cognitive illusions.
-By seeking data instead of reyling on gut feeling.
+Visual illusions are also often based on the power of context.
+And we can cure them in the same way as cognitive illusions.
+By seeking data instead of relying on gut feeling.

 Hey people,